dsbowen/hemlock/docs_md/setup/win.md

 ## Python3 and pip3

 Python is hemlock's primary language.
-Pip allows you to install python packages, including hemlock and its command line interface, hemlock-cli.
+Pip allows you to install python packages, including hemlock and its command line interface, hemlock-CLI.

 You can [download the latest version of python here](https://www.python.org/downloads/).